deeplearning4j/deeplearning4j-examples/README.md

 #### On Ubuntu

-If you are using OpenJDK, on Ubuntu 16, you can install OpenJFX with `sudo apt-get install libopenjfx-java`.
+If you are using OpenJDK, on Ubuntu 16, you can install OpenJFX with `sudo apt-get install openjfx libopenjfx-java`.
 A typical `JAVAFX_HOME` is then `/usr/share/java/openjfx/jre/lib/ext/`.
 If you are on Ubuntu 14, you can install OpenJFX with the following process:

 - edit `/etc/apt/sources.list.d/openjdk-r-ppa-trusty.list` and uncomment the line for deb-src
 - `sudo apt-get update`